Care Guidance

 2. Physical changes

 Physical changes are often the easiest to notice, but not always the easiest to interpret.
-This can include changes in mobility, balance, skin condition, breathing, or energy levels.

 A single change may not mean much on its own.
 Repeated changes are more important.